 What Is Client Onboarding Anyways?

-Before I get too deep into today’s topic, let me give you the simplest definition of client onboarding your will ever Google.
+Before we get too deep into today’s topic, let us give you the simplest definition of client onboarding your client will ever Google.
 Client onboarding is the process in which you take your client and educate them on how you do business, what they can expect from collaborating with you and how you plan to address any issues, concerns or question that may arise along the way.
 It also provides them with specifics like payment scheduling, invoicing, and contract details.
 Need an even simpler, but more profesh definition?Client onboarding sets you up to meet client expectations, through a smooth process resulting in higher retention rates.Click To Tweet

 Enter: A Business Consultant